 Before we go through the installation process, you may be wonder: What is a signed driver?
 In short a signed driver is a digital signature, and it is security measure that allows verify the identity of the driver package and it also helps to check that no one has altered the driver content by other than the publisher.
 If a driver is properly signed it means that is trusted and you can safely install it in your system.

-1 Use the +I keyboard shortcut to bring the Chrams and click Change PC settings.
+Use the Windows key + I keyboard shortcut to bring the Charms and click Change PC settings.

 The last thing left to do now is to install the device driver without signature, and hopefully it should work without problems.